Learning to Poison Large Language Models for Downstream Manipulation

 \subsection{Effect of Number of Poisoning Samples}

 Figure \ref{fig:pdr_sst2} and Figure \ref{fig:pdr_massive} evaluate the vulnerability of LLMs to data poisoning by comparing the performance of models across different datasets and concerning the number of poisoning samples introduced.
-It is clear that increasing the number of poisoning samples enhances the efficacy of the attacks, leading to a higher PDR.
-Despite this, our attacks have already attained a high PDR, successfully inducing the LLMs into generating malicous outputs with merely 40 poisoning samples, which constitutes only 1\% of the training dataset size.
+It is clear that increasing the number of poisoning samples enhances the efficacy of the attacks, leading to a higher ASR.
+Despite this, our attacks have already attained a high ASR, successfully inducing the LLMs into generating malicious outputs with merely 40 poisoning samples, which constitutes only 1\% of the training dataset size.
 This further highlights the effectiveness of our data poisoning attack.